 The Commission owns Cobble Mountain Hydro-Power Station which is located in the Town of Granville, Massachusetts.
 The Station utilizes stored static hydro-pressure energy at the Cobble Mountain Reservoir Dam for green power production while water is conveyed to the Commission's West Parish Water Filtration Plant.
 The generated power is transferred and sold to ISO New England electricity market.
-The Plant has a capacity of 33 Megawatt-hours power production through three turbine generators; two rated at 13.6 Megawatts and one at 5.7 Megawatts.
-In fiscal year 2019, the plant output was 35,527 Megawatts.
-The Commission controls and limits the amounts of water available for power generation to ensure safe-yield water storage under various seasonal conditions and drought scenarios.
+The fiscal year 2020, the plant output 12,445 was The Megawatts.
+Commission controls and limits the amounts of water available power for generation to ensafe-yield sure various seasonal conditions and drought scenarios.